joshgerdes/jekyll-uno/_posts/2021-06-27-create-a-azure-virtual-desktop-farm.md

 13. You can **configure Membership** of this **group** now and configure who gets alerted if there are issues with Azure AD Domain Services.
 14. When you are ready, select **Next**.
     ![Azure AD Domain Services - Administration Config](/uploads/adds_admin.png "Azure AD Domain Services - Administration Config")
-15. Depending on the amount of Azure Active Directory users you have in your organisation, and whether they will need Azure AD Domain Services, you can choose to synchronise **ALL Azure AD Groups and Users**, or specific groups of users _(this can be changed later)_, because my Azure AD Organisation is fairly low, I am going to Sync everything, click **Next**.
+15. Depending on the amount of Microsoft Entra ID users you have in your organisation, and whether they will need Azure AD Domain Services, you can choose to synchronise **ALL Azure AD Groups and Users**, or specific groups of users _(this can be changed later)_, because my Azure AD Organisation is fairly low, I am going to Sync everything, click **Next**.
 16. One thing to note here is the recommendation on the number of Objects _(Users, Groups)_ that will get synced to Azure AD Domain Services; for the Standard SKU, the suggested Object Count is 0 to 25,000 - for the Enterprise SKU, it is 25,000 to 100,000.
 So although there is no hard limit, it might be worth upgrading the SKU you are running for the additional backups and authentication if fit in the Enterprise space.
     ![Azure AD Domain Services - Syncronisation Config](/uploads/adds_sync.png "Azure AD Domain Services - Syncronisation Config")
 17. We can now **configure** the **Security Setting**s, the only setting I am going to change here is **TLS 1.2 Only Mode** to **Enable**